• Skip to primary navigation

 pin with two images of the crack grapes or cracked grapes.

-These Crack Grapes (Jolly Rancher Candied Grapes) are a fun snack to make with your kids for any occasion but I love to make these rainbow colored grapes around St. Patrick's Day and Easter!
-Colorful grapes that are dipped in candied syrup, then coated in classic candy flavors, are the hit of any classroom party!!
+These Crack Grapes (Jolly Rancher Candied Grapes) are a fun snack or dessert recipe to make with your kids for any occasion!
+My colorful grapes dipped in candied syrup, then coated in classic candy flavors, are the hit of any classroom party!
+I also like making these tasty, rainbow-colored grapes around St. Patrick's Day and Easter!

 Jump to: